fardinbh/NVE-DGCNN/README.md

 1. **XYZRGBL Conversion**: The original dataset files are transformed into data label files, presenting 2D matrices with XYZRGBL on each line.
 Each of these parts is then split into blocks, with normalized Y surface location values added.
 Each point gets represented as a 7-dimensional vector.

 2. **Normal Vector Addition**: A hand-crafted point feature, the normal vector (Nx, Ny, Nz), is integrated for the NVE-DGCNN's MLP classifier.
 Research has shown that including these normal vectors can potentially enhance the performance of CNN networks in semantic segmentation tasks.

-The data blocks are sized based on the defect dimensions in the dataset, typically ranging from 40 cm × 40 cm on the XZ plane, with the defect depth as the third dimension.

 ---